 - You take your Basic Science boards during the summer between your 2/5 and 3/5 year

 - Usually about 20 percent of any class is on the 5-year track.

 Students can also extend the program by stretching out the last two years of their program to three years (referred to as 5XB).
 Generally, students opt for the 5XA extension during the first year of the program, and the 5XB extension late in the 2nd year of the program.
 The extra room in either schedule allows for the addition of a second program.

 Naturopathic medicine students at the Kenmore, Wash., campus can broaden their therapeutic knowledge and future practice by earning a dual degree.
 With careful planning, adding a second professional licensure to an ND degree can benefit future clinical work by broadening the scope of your practice.

 Dual-degree options for ND students at Bastyr University in Washington include:

-- Master of Science in Acupuncture and Oriental Medicine
+- Doctor of Acupuncture Medicine

 - Master of Science in Midwifery

 - Master of Arts in Counseling Psychology